Public-Private Rail Partnership

 Public-Private Rail Partnership To Reduce Transit Congestion In Virginia and All Along The East Coast

-In a pre-COVID world, Virginia Railway Express (VRE) was filled to capacity with most of their trains during the morning and evening commutes in and out of DC.
+In a pre-COVID world, Virginia Railway Express (VRE) filled to capacity with most of their trains during the rush hour.
 One would wonder, why don't they just run more trains?
-Unbeknownst to most, train tracks and the property they are on are typically owned and controlled by freight railroad companies, such as CSX.
+Train tracks and the property they are on are typically owned and controlled by freight railroad companies, such as CSX.
 This means that passenger trains like Amtrak and VRE are at the mercy of the freight companies as to when and how often they can run their trains.

 As vaccines roll out and commuters start going back to the office, VRE has taken measures to allow for more space between riders.
-Through the enhanced access to existing tracks, and new construction, like dedicated passenger tracks and a new passenger rail and pedestrian bridge over the Potomac, VRE will be positioned to help Virginia residents get back to the office in our nation's Capitol with more space on trains and increased service moving forward.
+Through the enhanced access to existing tracks, and new construction, like dedicated passenger tracks and a new passenger rail and pedestrian bridge over the Potomac, VRE positions to help Virginia residents get back to the office in our nation's Capitol with more space on trains and increased service moving forward.